Intercoin/StatsContract/README.md

 Note that all prices can be multiplied to some fraction to avoid zeros of integer type

 #### avgByTag

-return average by tag name and period
+will return average by tag name and period

 Params:
 name  | type | description